 The society of bees

-BEE POLLEN: Bee pollen pellets are made of thousands of microscopic pollen grains rich in amino acids, lipids, vitamins, flavonoids, trace elements, minerals and fiber.
-It contains the eight essential amino acids for humans.
-The presence in bee pollen of fiber and unsaturated fatty acids helps bring down cholesterol.
+Bee pollen grains are composed of thousands of microscopic corpuscles containing amino acids, lipids, vitamins, flavonoids, trace elements, minerals and fiber.
+Pollen contains the eight amino acids essential for man, and the presence of fiber and unsaturated fatty acids in pollen help organic well-being.